 Treatment / Management

-In general, a manic patient should be treated with both a medication that alleviates the acute mania, such as olanzapine, risperidone, or haloperidol and also a medication for stabilization to prevent future mood episodes, such as lithium or valproic acid.
+In general, a manic patient should be treated with both a medication that alleviates the acute mania as well as concomitant medication for maintenance stabilization to prevent future mood episodes.

 Mania in bipolar I disorder was first treated with medications such as lithium, valproic acid, and carbamazepine.
 The treatments were focused on mood stabilizers and anticonvulsants which had shown efficacy in mood stabilization.
-As more studies and more medications became available, it became clear that antipsychotics were also beneficial in the treatment of acute mania, especially the second-generation antipsychotics.
+Today, the class of mood stabilizers subsumes more than just lithium and antiepileptics--it includes many second-generation neuroleptics as well.
 A large metanalysis of medications used in acute mania showed that atypical antipsychotics were more effective than mood stabilizers for this purpose but not necessarily for maintenance of bipolar disorder.
-The most effective medications are risperidone, olanzapine, and haloperidol.
+Examples of effective medications are risperidone, olanzapine, and haloperidol.
 Lithium, quetiapine, and aripiprazole were comparatively effective.
 Valproic acid, carbamazepine, and ziprasidone were more efficacious than placebo but less so than their previously mentioned competitors.
 Gabapentin, lamotrigine, and topiramate showed no difference when compared to placebo for treating mania.
-Clozapine and electroconvulsive therapy have shown much benefit for treatment-resistant mania but are less commonly used.
+Clozapine and electroconvulsive therapy have shown many benefits for treatment-resistant mania but are less commonly used.
 Lastly, psychoeducation and psychotherapy are powerful long-term tools for patients with bipolar disorder as well as for their families or caregivers.

 There are numerous differential diagnoses in the assessment of patients who present with symptoms like mania.
 Patients can be exhibiting numerous other physiologic and psychiatric disorders.
 One of the most common situations that may mimic mania is caffeine or other stimulant intoxication, especially cocaine, amphetamine (including methamphetamine), PCP, and nicotine.
 Hallucinogens can also produce similar symptoms.
 Excessive steroid and human growth hormone use may lead to aggression, irritability, anxiety and may look very similar to mania.
 The main mental illnesses which mimic bipolar mania are schizophrenia, severe anxiety, severe obsessive-compulsive disorder, or major depressive disorder with psychotic features.
 Any mixed mood disorder should be in the differential for bipolar disorder, especially when psychosis is present.
 Personality disorders such as histrionic and borderline personality can have similar presenting symptoms to phases of bipolar, including mood lability, anger dysregulation, inappropriate and outlandish dress, as well as bizarre behavior.
 Physiologic conditions that may mimic mania include hyperthyroidism, hypertensive urgency, hypercortisolemia, hyperaldosteronism, masses or tumors in the brain, major neurocognitive disorders, acromegaly, and delirium.

 The prognosis of manic patients is favorable, granted they are adherent to medications and therapy.
-Some factors associated with a poorer outcome are a history of abuse, psychosis, low socioeconomic status, comorbid illness, or a young age of the first onset.
+Some factors associated with a poorer outcome are a history of abuse, psychosis, low socioeconomic status, comorbid illness, or young age of onset.